HXLStandard/libhxl-python/README.md

 =============

 Python support library for the Humanitarian Exchange Language (HXL) data standard.
-It supports both Python 2.7+ and Python 3.
+The library requires Python 3 (versions prior to 4.6 also supported Python 2.7).

 About HXL: http://hxlstandard.org